Reonarudo/haft/README.md

 The other benchmarks (LogCabin, Memcached, SQLite3, LevelDB, and Apache) are *not* found in this repository.
 Please ask us directly if you need them via email:
 `dmitrii.kuvaiskii [at] tu-dresden [dot] de`.

+This fork specifically extends haft to be appliable to RUST programs and more recent LLVM version (3.8)

 ## Docker

 Docker Hub contains a ready-to-use [Docker image](https://hub.docker.com/r/tudinfse/haft/).